very-scary-scenario/nkd.su/PANIC.md

       nightly to a json file that Shillito has access to.
 Get that off him and replace `[fixtures]` with the path to that file.

+- Set up a `MEDIA_ROOT` directory and a `MEDIA_URL` that is pointed at it, then run `python manage.py collectstatic`
+    - Requires less (the node app, not the pager; available on npm) to be installed and for `lessc` to be accessible in your `PATH`.
+    - Not necessary for development instances where the `DEBUG` setting is true; [Pipeline][pl] will host static media transparently in development.

 That *should* be enough that you can run `python manage.py runserver` or point your apache/nginx/whatever instance at the WSGI app defined in `nkdsu/wsgi.py` and have the site run.
 There's still some stuff to do if you want to be able